DataDog/documentation/content/graphing/infrastructure/livecontainers.md

 ### String Search

-Containers are by their nature extremely high cardinality objects.
-Datadog flexible string search matches substrings in the container name, ID, or image fields.
+Containers are, by their nature, extremely high cardinality objects.
+Datadog's flexible string search matches substrings in the container name, ID, or image fields.

 ### Tagging